pablojimenezmateo/game-hub/README.md

 Live URL: https://game-gvid6jduc-gef3233-gmailcom.vercel.app/

-This is the complete source code for this course: https://codewithmosh.com/p/ultimate-react-part1
+This is the complete source code for these courses: https://codewithmosh.com/p/ultimate-react-part1 and https://codewithmosh.com/p/ultimate-react-part2

 The API consumed is [RAWG](https://rawg.io/)